manuelcasanova/mapbox_practice/README.md

 Rides and maps: Only me, followers, public

+If following someone: option to unfollow, but also to mute.
+Also mute someone if not following.
+For instance, someone publishes all the time rides that I'm not interested, but I'm not following.
+Mute them from the feed.

+Show a component with muted users, and allow to unmute.

 People who joined a ride: "Joined by, x people" info button show list, how many privately, names and pictures of following publicly

 Rides - discussion.
 Messages (from: name and picture, date and time, comment.
 ADD a comment, delete a comment)